kaynut/Leaflet.Hexagonal/README.md

 <br>

 ## What is Leaflet.Hexagonal
-Leaflet.Hexagonal is a Leaflet-canvas-layer, that takes
+Leaflet.Hexagonal is a Leaflet-canvas-layer (composite-layer), that takes
 - points (single, multiple or linked points)
 - lines (array of array, array of latLng-objects)
 - geojson (Point, LineString, Feature, FeatureCollection)